uwmadisoncals/cals-main-plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.10.2 - 20 October 2017 =
+* Fix for links sometimes not working in slider widgets.
+* Fix multi-measurement field labels.

 = 1.10.1 - 13 October 2017 =
 * Fix subwidget fields initializion when not contained in a section.